code42/py42/docs/methoddocs/filleeventqueries.md

 # Filter Classes

-Each of the following classes can be used to filter Forensic Search results based on the class's corresponding event attribute.
-Call the appropriate classmethod on your desired filter class with the `value` you want to match, and it will return a FilterGroup object that can be passed to `FileEventQuery`'s `all()` or `any()` methods to combine complex queries that match multiple filter rules.
+The following classes construct filters for Forensic Search queries.
+Each filter class corresponds to a Forensic Search event detail.
+Call the appropriate classmethod on your desired filter class with the `value` you want to match, and it will return a `FilterGroup` object that can be passed to `FileEventQuery`'s `all()` or `any()` methods to create complex queries that match multiple filter rules.

 Example:

-To search for events concerning a certain set of documents, you can use the `FileName` and `MD5` filter classes to construct FilterGroups that will search for matching filenames or (in case someone renamed the sensitive file) the known MD5 hashes of the files:
+To search for events concerning a certain set of documents, you can use the `FileName` and `MD5` filter classes to construct `FilterGroup`s that will search for matching filenames or (in case someone renamed the sensitive file) the known MD5 hashes of the files:

     filename_filter = FileName.is_in(['confidential_plans.docx', 'confidential_plan_projections.xlsx'])
     md5_filter = MD5.is_in(['133765f4fff5e3038b9352a4d14e1532', 'ea16f0cbfc76f6eba292871f8a8c794b'])

+See [Executing Searches](../userguides/searches.md) for more on crafting search queries.

 ## Event Filters